 Now in its

-fifth year, the Homegrown Music Café has established itself as one of
+sixth year, the Homegrown Music Café has established itself as one of

 Long Island’s premier concert venues.
 Since its launch in September 2009, the

 Homegrown stage at St. Gerard Majella Church’s Chapel in Port Jefferson Station

 has brought our audiences some of the very best musical talent in the region.

 Well over 100 performers graced the Homegrown stage in its first year, and our

 of musical talent, and as such, it deserves a quality venue that consistently

 delivers excellent shows.
 This is why the organizers of Homegrown Music Café

 have spared no effort in recruiting the best available acts to play on our

 stage, and invested in a concert-quality sound system that has won repeated